linkerd/website/linkerd.io/content/2-edge/tasks/federated-services.md

 clusters.
 This allows the client to be cluster agnostic, balance traffic across multiple clusters, and be resiliant to the failure of any individual cluster.

-Federated services send traffic directly to the pods of the member services and not through a gateway.
+Federated services send traffic directly to the pods of the member services rahter than through a gateway.
 Therefore, federated services have the same requirements as *pod-to-pod* multicluster services:

 * The clusters must be on a *flat network*.
 In other words, pods from one cluster must be able to address and connect to pods in the other cluster.